surgura/dronecontrol/README.md

 # Drone control
+*This repository is a work in progress and currently mostly me writing my thoughts down.
+Once the controller properly works I will clean up and make a proper guide*

 Quad rotor drone simulation and control.
 Documentation is mainly written for myself, but feel free to read.

 See [rotor torque](rotor_torque.md) on how a drone changes yaw.